US military rejects ‘one-sided’ report on Afghan civilian deaths

 KABUL: The US military in Afghanistan Tuesday rejected a “one-sided” report that found civilian casualties caused by American and coalition airstrikes soared after Washington relaxed its rules of engagement.

+Airstrikes killed 700 civilians last year - the highest toll since the war began in 2001-2002 - with the Afghan Air Force now “harming more Afghan civilians than at any time in its history”, said Neta C. Crawford, co-director of the project.

 But Col Sonny Leggett, spokesman for US forces in Afghanistan, said the analysis was “one-sided”, and relied on disputed data that “ignores civilian casualties caused by the Taliban and ISIS”.
 Leggett also defended Afghan security forces, saying they had taken an “extraordinary amount of effort and care” to prevent civilian casualties.
-The US eased back on airstrikes after agreeing a peace deal with the Taliban in February 2020, but Afghan forces have filled the breach even as they entered talks with the insurgents.
+The US eased back on airstrikes after agreeing a peace deal with the Taliban in February 2020.

-While total deaths from airstrikes have fallen this year, casualties from Kabul’s forces have accelerated in recent months, the report said.
-Crawford said some 86 Afghan civilians were killed and 103 injured in Afghan airstrikes in the first six months of this year.

-In the next three, despite Afghan-Taliban talks in Doha, the toll intensified - with 70 civilians killed and 90 injured.